-58. The function of this institution, according to Section 2 of the Law, is "to direct the development of the Hebrew language based on the study of the language in all periods and branches thereof."
+58 The function of this institution, according to Section 2 of the Law, is "to direct the development of the Hebrew language based on the study of the language in all periods and branches thereof."
 See also the Regulations of the Hebrew Language Academy, 1954.

-59. Section 2 of the Law stipulates that "the Hebrew date shall be stated in every official letter in Hebrew sent by a public authority, and every official notice to the public that it publishes in Hebrew."
+59 Section 2 of the Law stipulates that "the Hebrew date shall be stated in every official letter in Hebrew sent by a public authority, and every official notice to the public that it publishes in Hebrew."
 Section 5 of the law stipulates that this duty shall not apply to any local authority the majority of whose residents are not Jewish, nor to an official educational institution and a recognized institution of higher learning in which the language of instruction is not Hebrew."
 Alternative A of Section 9 of the proposed constitution stipulates that "the Hebrew calendar is the official calendar of the State of Israel."
 Alternative B proposes that "this Section shall not be included in the constitution".

-60. The law establishes the Yitzhak Ben-Zvi Memorial as a State institution, the purposes of which are, inter alia, "to lead the people to a deeper awareness of the continuity of the Jewish presence in the Land of Israel, and to cultivate for that purpose the study of the history of the settlement," as well as "to promote the study of the history of Jewish communities in oriental countries" (Section 2 of the Law).

-preference for the Hebrew language also exists in Section 5(a)(4) of the Citizenship Law 1952, requiring a "certain knowledge of the Hebrew language" as a condition for citizenship.
-This normative system (and others) has created an official unequivocal language hierarchy in favor of Hebrew.
+The law establishes the Yitzhak Ben-Zvi Memorial as a State institution, the purposes of which are, inter alia, "to lead the people to a deeper awareness of the continuity of the Jewish presence in the Land of Israel, and to cultivate for that purpose the study of the history of the settlement," as well as "to promote the study of the history of Jewish communities in oriental countries" (Section 2 of the Law).
+See further Section 24 of the Interpretation Law 1981, stipulating that the binding version for legislation in Israel is the Hebrew version (excluding a law enacted prior to the establishment of the State in English, no new version of which has been published in Hebrew).
+See also Section 26(3) of the Chamber of Advocates Law 5721-1961, making knowledge of Hebrew a condition for the registration of an articled clerk by the Bar Association.